Here are some examples

 That's the quick down and dirty about us here.
 I've included a group

 picture taken just outside the mortuary.
-You can see the quirkiness in
+You can see the quirkiness

 each of the people in it.
 Thank you again for all you do.